-Your father has appointed a person to maintain accounts of his business but he is not very competent due to which offen he commits accounting errors.
+Your father has appointed a person to maintain accounts of his business but who is not very competent offen he commits accounting errors.
 Your father has asked you to look into the accounts and make a list of various errors he commits.
 Find out which type of errors he commits more frequently.
 Classify these errors and explain to him how not to make such errors in future.